goblinfactory/konsole/README.md

 Any version of .net core.
 Update `global.json` to the version of .net core you have installed and run the command below in order.

+# Alpha releases will often break API contracts

+- I am breaking from the convention that Alpha releases are builds with stable API's and only minor changes expected.
+I'm using them as a staging step to bring out important step by step refactoring necessary to prepare for a full stable release with a stable API.
+- Changes between alpha releases may (very likely) contain small incremental changes to the final API, and are released as alpha releases so that I can get early feedback on critical or important fixes.

 # ChangeLog

 * here is the [changelog](change-log.md).
 It is kept up to date.